threefoldtech/zos/scripts/debug_image.md

 - `--pass`: cloud-init password. default is pass
 - `--name`: cloud-init machine name. default is cloud

+NOTE:

+- if you are passing a path to rootfs directory to `--image` flag, make sure it doesn't contain `:`

 ## Technologies Used

 - [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor): hypervisor that booting the machine